astronomer/airflow-guides/guides/install.md

 ---

-Upgrade process overview:

-1. Pause active DAGs
-1. Create new Astronomer cluster
-1. Deploy to new cluster
-1. Unpause DAGs that were paused in (1) and test new cluster
-1. Tear down old Astronomer cluster

----

 For the purpose of this doc, our application domain is `mercury.astronomer.io`.
 You should set this value to your desired domain name.

 1. **Generate the SSL/TLS certificates.**